John Wheeler (British politician)

 Sir John Daniel Wheeler PC DL JP KStJ (born 1 May 1940) is a British Conservative politician who served as Security Minister in Northern Ireland.

 Early life and career

 John Wheeler was born on 1 May 1940, the son of the late Frederick Harry Wheeler and Constance Elsie (née Foreman).
 He was educated at the county school in Suffolk and the Staff College at HM Prison Wakefield.

-Wheeler initially worked for the Home Office as an assistant prison governor from 1967 to 1974.
+Wheeler was a constable in West Suffolk Constabulary until 1967.
+He then worked for the Home Office as an assistant prison governor from 1967 to 1974.
 He was a research officer, looking into the causes of crime, delinquency and treatment of offenders, from 1974 to 1976.
 Wheeler was also Director-General of the British Security Industry Association (1976–88), who made him an honorary member in 1990, and director of the National Supervisory Council for Intruder Alarms (1977–88).

 Political career

 Wheeler was elected as Conservative MP for the marginal constituency of Paddington at the 1979 general election, winning the seat from Labour with a majority of just 106 after two recounts.
 He was put on the Home Affairs Select Committee as soon as it was established.
 At the 1983 general election, he was elected for the new constituency of Westminster North, a seat based largely on Paddington but also taking in the abolished St Marylebone constituency.